 “I’ll be over in a minute.
 I just have to find my damn wrench…”

 “In the meantime, you should go into the crawlspace and turn off the water!” he called out from halfway back inside the truck.

 “Will do!”
 I said.

-As I walked back to my house, KidBrother followed after me.
-He wanted to find the cat, Sheba, who hated him and who’d scratched him earlier in the year.
+As I walked back to my house, Oliver followed after me.
+He wanted to find my cat, Sheba, who hated him and who’d scratched him earlier in the year.
 He wasn’t phased by that, and in fact talked about it like a badge of honor.
-“Where Sheba?” he asked when he toddled in the door.
+“Where Sheba?” he asked as he toddled in the door.

-“I don’t know…probably upstairs,” I said, hoping to convince him not to find her.
+“I don’t know…probably upstairs,” I said, hoping he’d pick up on the hesitancy in my voice and it would convince him not to find her.

 “Sheba ‘cratch me,” he said.

 “No…not really,” I sighed.
 It was a problem.
 She’d scratched several kids in the ‘hood.

 “Where Sheba?” he asked, as if the previous conversation hadn’t happened.